header

 In addition, at the end of the back swing movement the whole body has been twisted to its maximum whilst the left heel has remained firmly on the ground.

-However, there is a slight pause of the upper body movement whilst the hips begin to pivot and turn towards the target area, this slight pause allows the correct sequence of movements that is conducive to playing very good golf -- and that is, using the movement of the hips at all times to control the movement of the upper body unit throughout the down swing and the follow through movements.
+However, there is a slight pause of the upper body movement at the end of the back swing movement whilst the hips begin to turn towards the target area, this slight pause allows the correct sequence of movements that is conducive to playing very good golf -- and that is, using the movement of the hips to rotate the whole twisted body unit around the central core of the spine into the down swing and the follow through movements.

 Almost immediately the right elbow is forced into his waistline with the left arm remaining close to the right shoulder.